 Who is eligible for the Scheme?

 Applicants for year 1/Level 4 who are predicted to achieve strong academic results will be selected for BU’s Unconditional Offer Scheme in recognition of their academic performance and potential to succeed at university.
-You will need to commit to BU as your firm choice of university for us to make your offer unconditional, which will guarantee your place at BU.

 How does the process work?